Starting a business isn’t just for the young

 If you’re an older American and considering forming a limited liability corporation, you’re not alone.
 A study published last year by the Kauffman Foundation and Legal Zoom found that roughly 35 percent of all new businesses are started by those 50 and older.
 Nearly half of those are started by people over 60.
 In fact, entrepreneurship is most popular among those between 55 and 64, according to the Kauffman Index of Entrepreneurial Activity.

 There are several factors behind this.
 For one, older people generally have the experience and skills necessary to become leaders in the field.
-With the job market remaining tough, especially for those over 50, many are choosing to set out on their own path.
-In addition, they are often drawn to the possibility of doing meaningful and fulfilling work at that stage of their lives, and have saved up the capital to do so without needing to secure massive amounts of outside investment.
+With the job market remaining tough, especially for those over 50, many are choosing to set out on their own.
+In addition, they often like the idea and possibility of doing meaningful and fulfilling work.
+They have saved up the capital to do so without needing to secure massive amounts of outside investment.
 They also have a keen understanding of the hard work involved in fulfilling their ambitions, and may very well have worked with a wide range of different people.

 “For the longest time we’ve assumed that social entrepreneurship was the exclusive provenance of young people,” said Marc Freedman, founder and chief executive of Encore.org, the nonprofit research center dedicated to second acts for the greater good.
 “Now we’re realizing an undiscovered continent of innovation in the growing population over 50.”